 The most exciting part of working in sales is closing a mutually beneficial deal that provides tons of value for your prospect and puts money in your pocket.
-Personally, my favorite moment is putting the finishing touches on a proposal and hitting “Send.”
+Personally, my favorite moment is putting the finishing touches on a proposal or contract and hitting “Send.”

-If you’re utilizing The PandaDoc Close, most proposals should be signed before you hang up the phone.
+Mostly, proposals should be signed before you hang up the phone.
 But sometimes that’s not an option.
 If you or your prospect are not near a computer during the closing call, you can’t get a signature during the call.

 After spending weeks or months working on a deal, sending the proposal can be stressful.
 Fortunately, there are a few simple tactics that will reduce the chance of your deal going cold during the proposal stage.